-L. Vandenbussche recommends this project with his on site report about 4 years ago
+L. Vandenbussche recommends this project with his on site report 26 March 2011 at 04:57 PM

 Katja Halbritter invited me to join on a trip to Ghana in March 2011 for visiting and helping on the DeCo! project.
 I'm very pleased that I decided to go because I enjoyed getting to know the project and I believe in its future.
 The team is very young minded, motivated and diverse.
 I have learned a lot by working with them, participating in the workshops and getting to know the project.
 I will continue to contribute to the DeCo! work whenever it is possible.
 And as a last remark, I would say: keep the good work going!

-M. Burri recommends this project with his on site report about 4 years ago
+M. Burri recommends this project with his on site report 25 March 2011 at 11:58 AM

 As a master Student in Energy Science and Technology at the Swiss Federal Institute of Technology I am working on a project on sustainable waste management in Kumasi, Ghana.
 In that context I also visited the DeCo project near Tamale.
 It was very interesting to see the work of this very commited group that realised this project.
 It involves a broad majority of local and national stakeholders and thus as many people as possible can benefit from it.
 It is exciting to see, that the project is on a very promising way and can be a flagship project to promote composting in Ghana.
 Just keep on going like this!

-T. Ruff recommends this project with his on site report about 4 years ago
+T. Ruff recommends this project with his on site report 15 March 2011 at 01:20 PM

 I am a missionary living in Ghana and was very pleased to learn about the composting service for poor farmers in Ghana.
 I toured their composting facility and was really impressed.
 I work with the Gonja tribe around the Buipe area.
 The land in the northern region of Ghana is so depleted and this will do wonders for building back the land and increased food production.
 I hope to purchase some of the compost for demonstration purposes in Buipe.
 Keep up the great work!